racket/racket7/pkgs/expander/README.txt

  ctx - an expansion context (including the expand-time environment)

- cctx - a compilation context (including a compile-tme environment)
+ cctx - a compilation context (including a compile-time environment)

  insp - an inspector

  mpi - a module path index

- mod-name - a resolved module path, usually; sometimes used for other forms of module reference (FIXME)
+ mod-name - a resolved module path, usually; sometimes used for other forms of module reference

  <subscript>-<something> - like <something>, but specifically one for
    <subscript>; for example, `m-ns` is a namespace for some module